There are many types of colleges. Consider them all and choose the type that's the best fit for your personality, learning style, and situation.

 Automotive Service Technician

 Heating, Air Conditioning and Refrigeration Technician

-Online degrees are offered by online universities, traditional colleges and universities and community colleges.
-More programs are becoming available.
+More and more completely online degrees are offered by online universities, traditional colleges and universities, and community colleges.

 - Criminal Justice